davidlebourdais/ExtendedWPFVisualTreeHelper/README.md

 This method explores and exposes the matching children level-by-level rather than branch-by-branch.
 Thus, all matching children are exposed, then all matching grandchildren, then all matching grand-grandchildren, etc.

 ### FindParent & FindParentByType
-Finds first parent that matches specified type and optional name by walking up the visual tree from the passed node.
+Finds first parent that matches specified type and optional name or regex by walking up the visual tree from the passed node.
 Returns null after tree top is reached with no result.

     T FindParent<T>(DependencyObject node, string name = null, bool allow_content_elements = true)